 The next step in our process is to advertise and conduct a public hearing to receive comments from interested parties relative to the budget under consideration.
 This is a formal hearing, affording less opportunity for citizens to have direct input into the formation of the budget than is afforded during the workshops.
 Typically, this hearing is conducted at the regular Council meeting in May.
 The final step is the vote to adopt the budget which typically occurs at the regular Town Council meeting in June.
-Of course, following the public hearing, the Council may decide to hold additional public work sessions to modify the budget before it is formally adopted.
-The box below contains the calendar of significant events in the preparation of the fiscal year 2019-20 budget.
+Again, due to COVID-19 the usual schedule was modified.
+The box on the next page contains the calendar of significant events in the preparation of the fiscal year 2020-21 budget.